SalangsangJohnPatrick/JavaScript-Skimata/README.md

-An application about Non-Preemptive Priority, SRTF, FIFO, and Fixed Partition.
+A 4-in-1 simulations about memory and scheduling algorithms, specifically: Non-Preemptive Priority, SRTF, FIFO, and Fixed Partition.